Jermaine Jackson (album)

 Jermaine Jackson (released internationally as Dynamite) is the tenth studio album by American singer Jermaine Jackson, released in 1984.
 It was his debut album with Arista after leaving Motown.
 The album features then-unknown Whitney Houston and his brothers Michael, Tito and Randy.

 Overall, it stands as one of Jermaine Jackson's most commercially successful albums, selling over 900,000 copies in the US to date and being certified Gold by the Recording Industry Association of America (RIAA).

-Background
+Background and release

+Jermaine Jackson was Jackson's first of numerous albums released with Arista Records, after leaving Motown, who he had been with for thirteen years.
+The album was released internationally under the title Dynamite.
+The album was re-issued in 2005 in the US with little difference compared to the original album.
+It was reissued again in Japan in 2009 with "When the Rain Begins to Fall" and two bonus tracks, and again in the US in 2012.
+This edition also contained "When the Rain Begins to Fall", both bonus tracks on the Japanese edition, as well as three more bonus tracks.